toddwords/drunkwood/README.md

 a context-free grammar for generating situations of drunkenness with achewood characters and such as that

 ###Examples
-_Lyle and Ray get a little imprecise with the help of some margaritas and such as that._
+_Ray and Lyle get all imprecise on crunchy stellas and such as that._

 _Nice Pete and Lyle become spry on much old whiskey until Teodor shows up with some margaritas and it sincerely becomes a time._